gilpanal/beatbytebot_webapp/README.md

 1. git clone https://github.com/gilpanal/beatbytebot_webapp
 2. cd beatbytebot_webapp
 3. npm i
-4. Rename "src/js/config_template.js" to "src/js/config.js" and adapt it accordingly.
-See Note.
+4. Rename "src/js/config_template.js" to "src/js/config.js".
+See Notes below
-5. Do the following asjustments: https://github.com/gilpanal/beatbytebot_webapp/wiki/Solved-Issues
+5. Do the following asjustment: https://github.com/gilpanal/beatbytebot_webapp/wiki/Solved-Issues
 6. npm run dev
 7. Open 127.0.0.1/index.html

 #### NOTES:
 In case you are also running the API project locally (https://github.com/gilpanal/beatbytebot_api#how-to-run-it-locally).
-Change the following values at `config.js`
+Change `MODE=DEV` at `config.js`

->      const BOT_NAME_DEV = ''
->      const BASE_ENDPOINT_DEV = 'http://localhost:'+DEVPORT+'/graphql'
->      const UPLOAD_ENDPOINT_DEV = 'http://localhost:'+DEVPORT+'/fileUpload'
->      const CORS_ENDPOINT_DEV = 'http://localhost:'+DEVPORT+'/proxy/'

 DEVPORT is `8080` by default or the number choosen for the API in case you use a different port.
 BOT_NAME_DEV is the name of your custom bot in case you want to allow login in the web client using the Telegram Login Widget (https://core.telegram.org/widgets/login).
-This also gives persmission to upload and delete tracks in channels/groups where the user is admin. more details: https://github.com/gilpanal/beatbytebot_webapp/wiki/Telegram-Login-Widget
+This also gives persmission to upload and delete tracks in channels/groups where the user is admin.
+More details: https://github.com/gilpanal/beatbytebot_webapp/wiki/Telegram-Login-Widget

 ## More info: